Current Research

 The lab has been working on a project that surveyed and interviewed staff of the Washington Corrections Centre (WCCW) for Women about corrections of fatigue, work adversity, and their perceptions of a new landscaping project on the WCCW campus since 2017.
 Spearheaded by Dr Barb Toews, Associate Professor of criminal justice at the University of Washington Tacoma (UWT), we were awarded UW's Royalty Research Fund in 2018.
 Although the COVID-19 pandemic delayed the project, our protocol has moved online and the research proceeded at the end of 2022.
 We have delivered technical report to the Washington State Department of Corrections in the spring of 2023, and have submitted a scholarly article for publication in an interdisciplinary journal.

 Toews, B., & McCunn, L. J. (Under review).
-Understanding Correctional Staff Perceptions of the Work Environment: A Case Study at a Correctional Center for Women.
+Understanding Corrections Fatigue and Perceptions of Natural Landscaping at Work: A Case Study with Staff at a Corrections Center for Women.

 Toews, B., & McCunn, L. J. (2023).
 Understanding Correctional Staff Perceptions of the Work Environment: A Case Study at a Correctional Center for Women.
 Technical report for the Washington State Department of Corrections.